MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/security/app-control/how-to-use-app-control.md

 ---
-description: This article explains how to configure and use WDAC to secure PowerShell. ms.date: 09/19/2024
+description: This article explains how to configure and use App Control to secure PowerShell. ms.date: 10/21/2024
-title: How to use WDAC to secure PowerShell
+title: How to use App Control to secure PowerShell
 ---
-# How to use WDAC to secure PowerShell
+# How to use App Control to secure PowerShell

-This article describes how to set up a **Windows Defender Application Control** (WDAC) policy.
+This article describes how to set up a **App Control for Business** policy.
 You can configure the policy to enforce or audit the policy's rule.
 In audit mode, PowerShell behavior doesn't change but it logs Event ID 16387 messages to the `PowerShellCore/Analytic` event log.
 In enforcement mode, PowerShell applies the policy's restrictions.

-This article assumes you're using a test machine so that you can test PowerShell behavior under a machine wide WDAC policy before you deploy the policy in your environment.
+This article assumes you're using a test machine so that you can test PowerShell behavior under a machine wide App Control policy before you deploy the policy in your environment.

-## Create a WDAC policy
+## Create an App Control policy

-A WDAC policy is described in an XML file, which contains information about policy options, files allowed, and signing certificates recognized by the policy.
+An App Control policy is described in an XML file, which contains information about policy options, files allowed, and signing certificates recognized by the policy.
 When the policy is applied, only approved files are allowed to load and run.
 PowerShell either blocks unapproved script files from running or runs them in `ConstrainedLanguage` mode, depending on policy options.

-You create and manipulate WDAC policy using the **ConfigCI** module, which is available on all supported Windows versions.
+You create and manipulate App Control policy using the **ConfigCI** module, which is available on all supported Windows versions.
 This Windows PowerShell module can be used in Windows PowerShell 5.1 or in PowerShell 7 through the **Windows Compatibility** layer.
 It's easier to use this module in Windows PowerShell.
 The policy you create can be applied to any version of PowerShell.

-## Steps to create a WDAC policy
+## Steps to create an App Control policy

 For testing, you just need to create a default policy and a self signed code signing certificate.